Creating Accessible Content (How-to)

 Adding Alt Text to Images

-Alt text should be added to all images in any document, presentations you plan to post to the web (PowerPoint), website, or Blackboard Learn Ultra course.
+Alt text should be added to all images in any document, presentations you plan to post to the web (PowerPoint), website, or Blackboard course.

 • Alt text is an accessibility requirement and stands for "alternative text."